MySQL vs Neon for Solo Developers

 Database branching changes the workflow.
 Neon lets you branch your database the same way you branch code.
 Want to test a destructive migration?
 Branch it.
 Want to give your staging environment a copy of production data?
 Branch it.
 MySQL has nothing comparable without setting up manual replication.

 Free tier comparison.
 MySQL is free to run yourself, but you still pay for the server.
-Neon's free tier includes 0.5 GB storage and 190 compute hours per month.
-For most side projects and early-stage apps, that is more than enough.
-You pay zero dollars for database hosting.
+Neon's Free plan includes 0.5 GB of storage and 100 CU-hours of compute per project per month, across as many as 100 projects, with 10 branches per project (per Neon's pricing and plans pages, checked 2026-05-29).
+Neon notes that 100 CU-hours is enough to run a 0.25 CU compute for about 400 hours a month, which is plenty for a low-traffic side project.
+For most early-stage apps, that is more than enough, and you pay zero dollars for database hosting.

 Scaling story.
 MySQL scales, but you handle it.
 Connection pooling, read replicas, sharding.
 Neon autoscales compute up and down based on load, and scales to zero when idle.
 When you are the only developer, not managing database infrastructure is a competitive advantage.